osohq/oso/docs/understand/policies/auth-models/rbac.rst

 Our accounting firm's authorization scheme is flexible, hierarchical, and --- let's just go ahead and say it --- beautiful.
-However, it's entirely based on data that lives in our Polar policy.
-One of the distinguishing features of Polar is the ability to :ref:`reach into existing domain models <application-types>` to retrieve context for an authorization decision.
+However, it's entirely based on data that lives in our policy.
+One of the distinguishing features of oso is the ability to :ref:`reach into existing domain models
+<application-types>` to retrieve context for an authorization decision.

 Imagine we have a ``user_roles`` database table that contains mappings